Chart Color Schemes

 Cultural Diversity

-Tiwi Islands had a cultural diversity index above average, with 2.4% of its population born overseas and 86.9% speaking a language other than English at home.
-Christianity was the predominant religion in Tiwi Islands, comprising 89.4% of the population, compared to 61.0% across the rest of Northern Territory.
-The top three ancestry groups were Australian Aboriginal (85.4%), English (4.3%), and Australian (3.6%).
+Tiwi Islands had a cultural diversity rate above average, with 2.4% of its population born overseas and 86.9% speaking a language other than English at home.
+Christianity was the predominant religion in Tiwi Islands, comprising 89.4% of people, compared to 61.0% across Rest of NT.
+The top three ancestry groups in Tiwi Islands were Australian Aboriginal (85.4%), English (4.3%), and Australian (3.6%).

 Frequently Asked Questions - Diversity